hGriff0n/DustLang/README.md

     a ^ c and "C is in A" or "C is not in A"                ## C is not in A b * 4                                                   ## [ 1 3 5 4 ]
     a + c                                                   ## [ 1 2 3 4 1 3 5 ]

+### Functions

+Functions are very important to dust, both in implementation and in spirit.

+Function calling is fairly simple and largely unexciting.
+The only interesting thing is that dust functions naturally handle any number of arguments with no issues of stack corruption.

+	Int.abs(3) = -3.abs()					## Demonstrating OOP syntax.
+Both sides call the same function Int.abs
+	max(1, 2, 3, 5)							## Max takes >1 arguments
+	give5(3)								## Gives 5 as expected.
+The 3 is evaluated, but unused

 #### Metamethods